DataPharm007/DataPharm007.GitHub.io/Education-Tableau.md

-## The state of Massachusetts High Schools Report
+## The state of Massachusetts Schools Report

 ### Introduction: